 Table of Contents

-The loginctl utility allows to interact with everything concerning the user's authentication.
-The official documentation says that the loginctl command is designed to control the system login manager - systemd-logind.
-The command operates these entities:
+The loginctl utility allows interaction with everything related to user authorization.
+According to the official documentation, loginctl is designed to control the systemd-logind login manager.
+The utility operates with the following entities:

-- User - any user that is registered in Linux system;
+- User - any user registered in the system;

-- Session - user's authorization.
-Each login, except user switching using su or sudo commands, is a dedicated session.
-You can log in using TTY, SSH or a graphical login manager and all those are new sessions;
+- Session - active user authorization in the system.
+Each login, except for sudo and su, is considered a new session.
+You can log in through multiple TTYs, SSH, or graphical login manager, these will all be new sessions;

-- Seat - this concept allows connecting multiple sets of hardware (mouse, keyboard, display) and using it by multiple users at the same time.
-Usually, this feature is not used and the utility shows only one seat.
+- Seat - this concept allows connecting multiple pairs of mice, keyboards, monitors to a computer and using it by multiple users simultaneously.
+Usually, this feature is not used, and the utility shows only one seat.

-Now, let's have a look at the loginctl syntax and options.
+Now, let's look at the syntax and available options for loginctl.

 $ loginctl options command arguments

-- list-sessions - shows a list of sessions;
+- list-sessions - display a list of sessions;

-- activate <id> - switches to the specified session;
+- activate <id> - allows switching to the specified session;

-- lock-session <id> - locks screen for the specified session;
+- lock-session <id> - locks the screen for the specified session, if session ID is not specified, locks the screen for the current session;

-- unlock-session <id> - unlocks screen for the specified session;
+- unlock-session <id> - unlocks the screen for the specified session;

-- kill-session <id> - terminates the session or sends the specified signal to all session's processes;
+- kill-session <id> - allows to end a session, or send a specific signal to all processes;

-- show-user <id> - prints information about the user and his current session, without a list of services;
+- show-user <id> - displays information about the user and their current session without running processes;

-- terminate-user <id> - terminates all user sessions and their processes;
+- terminate-user <id> - ends all user sessions and all their processes;

-- kill-user <id> - sends a signal to all processes of a user.
-SIGTERM will be sent by default;
+- kill-user <id> - sends a signal to all user processes, by default SIGTERM will be sent;

-- list-seats - shows a list of available seats;
+- list-seats - displays a list of seats;

-- seat-status <id> - shows all processes that are related to the seat;
+- seat-status <id> - shows all processes running within the specified seat;

-I will not cover seat configuration in this article, so I will not even give commands for it.
-Note that many commands can work only for sessions with GUI.
-For example, look-session and unlock-session are not supported for TTY or SSH sessions.
-You can read more about loginctl options on its man page
+Workstation configuration will not be covered in this article, so I won't even provide commands for it.
+Note that many commands will only work for sessions with a graphical interface, for example lock-session or unlock-session are not supported for TTY or SSH sessions.
+Now, let's look at some examples.

 How to Use Loginctl

-You can look through all current sessions using the list-sessions command:
+You can view all active user sessions using the list-sessions command:

 loginctl list-sessions